Salisbury City Council's closed meetings end without public action - Salisbury Post

 SALISBURY — City council members on Monday night concluded months of closed sessions related to a personnel matter the same way they began the discussions: quietly.

-Days later, the exact nature of the matter they were considering remains unclear.
+Days later, the exact nature of the personnel matter they were considering remains unclear.

 Council members have been meeting in closed sessions since late August to discuss personnel issues.
 On some occasions, the private portions of the meetings were noticed as usual in meeting agendas.
 Other times, the closed meetings were added to the regular agenda at council meetings.
 In one instance, on Saturday, Oct.
 10 at 12:36 p.m., the city of Salisbury sent out a notice about an emergency meeting to take place less than 30 minutes later.
 Nearly all of the “emergency meeting” occurred in closed session.